 - Sessions focus on drug abuse education, individual and group counseling, and teaching addicted people how to cope without their drug

 Prison Sentences Due to Drug Addiction

 Substance abuse is a large part of correctional facilities and the NCADD reported that crimes are typically found to have a correlation to drug use.

 “Approximately 95% of inmates return to alcohol and drug use after release from prison, and 60 – 80% of drug abusers commit a new crime (typically a drug-driven crime) after release from prison” (NCADD).

 - 80% of offenders abuse drugs or alcohol.

 - Nearly 50% of jail and prison inmates are clinically addicted.

 - Approximately 60% of individuals arrested for most types of crimes test positive for illegal drugs at arrest.

 Opioid Addiction in 2018

 What can we expect in 2018?
 I am optimistic.
 I believe there are different ways to look at addiction.
 I look forward to sharing my dad’s letters he sent to me while in prison due to addiction.
-While I wrote this blog post with the purpose of sharing statistics, Those struggling with addiction are not just statistics, they’re not just people that have a disease.
-They’re our parents, our children- the people we love and the people who need our support.
+While I wrote this blog post with the purpose of sharing statistics, addicts are not just statistics, they’re not just people that have a disease.
+They’re the faces of our parents, our children- the people we love and the people who need our support.
 I created Rising Hope as an initiative to give a face to what some people have trouble understanding.